amorigno/Quiz3/README.md

 This is a * *ITALIC* * word.
 ## Number 3 Blockquote
 This is a block:
-> This is text within a block
+> This is text within a block.
-> Still within a block
+> Still within a block.
 > > Block within a block